A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Demonstration

 The fourth stage of our DSR methodology is to ``\textit{demonstrate the use of the artifact to solve one or more instances of the problem}'' \citep{peffers2007design}.
 For our case, this involved deploying a publicly accessible multimodal chatbot interface that exposes the safety-assistance capabilities of the underlying RAG system to end users.
 The system focuses on three types of equipment: the Bridgeport Manual Mill, TL-1 CNC Machine, and the Universal Robots Collaborative Robot (Cobot).
 The interface supports three input modes: (1) text-based dialogue, (2) image-based queries, and (3) speech-to-speech interaction.

 Operationally, the fourth stage corresponds to Phase 3 of our development framework.
-We began by developing a text chat interface that allows workers to pose safety-related questions in everyday language.
+We began by developing a text chat interface that allows workers to pose safety-related questions in plain language.
 The system then retrieves and synthesizes answers grounded in the authoritative documents curated earlier in the pipeline (see Section~\ref{subsec:Phase 1}).
 We next added an image input mode, enabling users to upload photographs of equipment, controls, or workspace conditions.
-The model interprets the visual context and issues a retrieval query tailored to the situation, returning relevant safety passages and procedures.
-Finally, we added a speech modality to support hands-free interaction, allowing users to speak their questions and receive spoken responses.
+The model interprets the visual context and issues a retrieval query tailored to the situation, returning relevant safety passages.
+Finally, we added a speech modality to enable hands-free questions and spoken responses.

-The deployed system was implemented as a \texttt{Streamlit} application \citep{streamlit2025v} that integrates OpenAI’s \texttt{Responses} and \texttt{Realtime} APIs to provide text, image, and speech capabilities through a unified interface.
+The deployed system was implemented as a \texttt{Streamlit} application that integrates OpenAI’s \texttt{Responses} and \texttt{Realtime} APIs to provide text, image, and speech capabilities through a unified interface.
 Retrieval operates over the same corpus, vector stores, and indices established in earlier phases, preserving traceability between responses and their documentary sources.
 The application also exposes the retrieval router described in Section~\ref{subsubsection:router}, allowing users and researchers to select among different RAG configurations and to experiment with them in situ.
 This capability supports both practitioner use and systematic comparison in later evaluation phases.

-The system logs session-level analytics (e.g., query types, retrieval configurations, and response characteristics) and provides transparent citations linking each answer to specific source passages, supporting explainability, auditability, and user trust.
+The system logs session-level analytics and provides transparent citations linking each answer to specific source passages, supporting explainability, auditability, and user trust.
 A screenshot of the deployed application is shown in Figure~\ref{fig:chatbot}, and the full code implementation is available in the project repository (see ``Data and Code Availability’’ section).